-Thompson, the now-retired senior vice president for university advancement at Drury, is credited with growing the school’s endowment to nearly $100 million by the end of 2020 from around $5 million in the 1970s, according to past reporting.
+Thompson, a retired senior vice president for university advancement at Drury, is credited with growing the school’s endowment to nearly $100 million by the end of 2020 from around $5 million in the 1970s.

 Rita Baron, Drury Board of Trustees chair, said the OBT was funded entirely by private donations raised between 2016 and 2021 during the university’s Go Beyond campaign.

 “That campaign brought in $73 million, the largest fundraising effort in Drury’s history,” she said.